How to Evaluate Employee Potential | Thomas.co

 According to an article in the Harvard Business Review, most companies claim 3-5% of their staff are high potential individuals.
 But is that really the case, and are they identifying those personalities correctly?
 It’s of utmost importance that businesses objectively and successfully discover their HiPos, and work on their career development to keep these individuals satisfied and engaged in helping to build the company.

-This article will leave you with a toolset to help you recognise what makes an employee a real asset, and how to identify HiPo individuals in your business.
+This article will leave you with a toolset to help you recognize what makes an employee a real asset, and how to identify HiPo individuals in your business.
 It will illustrate the different facets of potential, explain the difference between potential and performance, and detail the various ways employee potential can be measured.

 What exactly is employee potential